Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Preliminary

 For each prompt $\tau$, $\bm r^t_{\tau} = \{r_{\tau}^{t,i}\}_{i=1}^k$ denotes the set of rewards for each $k$ generated responses.
 And the feedback collected for the prompt batch at step $t$ is written as $\mathcal{R}_t^{\mathcal{B}} = \{\bm r^t_{\tau_{t,i}}\}_{i=1}^{\mathcal{B}}$.
 Hence, the likelihood of observing $\bm{r}^t_\tau$, i.e., success counts, given $\gamma^t_\tau$ is binomial:

 For simplicity, this work focuses on binary reward signals in RL finetuning.
-However, the proposed method readily applies to richer reward forms such as format rewards~\citep{tinyzero}, either by modeling them directly or by binarizing the signal through thresholding or rounding.
+However, the proposed method readily applies to richer reward forms such as format rewards~\citep{tinyzero}, either by modeling them directly or by binarizing them through thresholding or rounding.

 Finally, we write the entire optimization history up to step $t$ as $H_t = \{\mathcal{T}_i^{\mathcal{B}}, \mathcal{R}_i^{\mathcal{B}}\}_{i=0}^t$, which records all selected batches and their corresponding feedback over iteration.